 - Clothing storage should also be considered.
 Do you need extra hanging space, room for folded clothes, or both?
 Does your closet provide adequate shoe storage?
 There are many affordable wardrobe options available or add a faux closet by sectioning off part of your bedroom with drapes or a freestanding screen.

 - Consider the furniture arrangement, as well.
 If at all possible, beds should be placed far away from busy doorways or drafty windows.
 Most people feel most comfortable with the head of their bed facing toward the main doorway, though experiment to find what feels best to you.
 Consider the “traffic patterns” of your bedroom when placing your furniture.

 - You can skimp on your comforter, rug, and curtains, but don’t try to go cheap on your mattress, pillows or sheets.
 Paying a bit more for these foundational items will help you have a good night’s rest and may save you from neck and back pain, headaches and more.

-- Your sheets touch your body for 8 hours a night, so they should be high quality.
+- Your sheets touch your body for eight hours a night, so they should be high quality.
 Look for 100-percent cotton sheets in a high thread count.

 - A good quality mattress and supportive pillows that are specific to your sleeping patterns will go a long way promoting rest and healing during the nighttime hours.
 Before you purchase a pillow or mattress, do your research and test out as many as possible since U.S. regulations prohibit most of these items from being returned after purchase.